boazbk/tcs/lec_11_running_time.md

 In the last hundred+ years of studying and mechanizing computation, no one has yet constructed a scalable computing device (or even gave a convincing blueprint) that violates the extended Church Turing Thesis.
 However,    _quantum computing_, if realized, will pose  a serious challenge to this  thesis.^[Large scale quantum computers have not yet been built, and even if they are constructed, we have no _proof_ that they would offer super polynomial advantage over "classical" computing devices.
 However, there seems to be no fundamental physical obstacle to constructing them, and there are strong reasons to conjecture that they do in fact offer such an advantage.]
 However, even if the promises of quantum computing are fully realized, the extended Church-Turing thesis is  "morally" correct, in the sense that, while we do need to adapt the thesis to account for the possibility of quantum computing, its broad outline remains unchanged.
-We are still able to model computation mathematically, we can still treat programs as strings and have a universal program,  and we still have hierarchy and uncomputability results.^[Quantum computing is _not_ a challenge to the (non extended) Church Turing thesis, as a function is computable by a quantum computer if and only if it is computable by a "classical" computer or a NAND++ program.
+We are still able to model computation mathematically, we can still treat programs as strings and have a universal program,  and we still have hierarchy and uncomputability results.^[Quantum computing is _not_ a challenge to the (non extended) Church Turing thesis, as a function is computable by a quantum computer if and only if it is computable by a "classical" computer or a NAND-TM program.
 It is only the running time of computing the  function that can be affected by moving to the quantum model. ]
 Moreover, for most (though not all!) concrete problems we care about, the prospect of quantum computing does not seem to change their time complexity.
 In particular, out of all the example problems mentioned in [chapefficient](){.ref}, as far as we know, the complexity of only one--- integer factoring--- is affected by modifying our model to include quantum computers as well.

 ::: { .recap }
-* We can define the time complexity of a function  using NAND++ programs, and similarly to the notion of computability, this appears to capture the inherent complexity of the function.
+* We can define the time complexity of a function  using NAND-TM programs, and similarly to the notion of computability, this appears to capture the inherent complexity of the function.

 * There are many natural problems that have polynomial-time  algorithms, and other natural problems that we'd love to solve, but for which the best known algorithms are exponential.